BYU-ECE-Software/BAIT/Docs/Campaign Creation/gpt-5-troubleshooting.md

 ```

 ## Results
-- still asking to be contacted through email
+- still asking to be contacted through email with CCs, etc, but can be told that they are and it will believe it
+- business jargon was not completely cut out but decently reduced
+- mentions of external programs reduced but not gone

+Overall, this was reasonably successful, but not as much as I had originally hoped.
+Honestly, we would likely be better off switching back to the GPT-4o model than continuing to add additional guardrails to prevent the AI from misbehaving.